harperjuanl/kubeflow-examples/helmet_detection/kserve/README.md

-## Helmet Detection Deployment on with Kubeflow KServe
+# Helmet Detection Deployment on with Kubeflow KServe

-### Intruction
+## Intruction

 The InferenceService custom resource is the primary interface that is used for deploying models on KServe.
 Inside an InferenceService, users can specify multiple components that are used for handling inference requests.
 These components are the predictor, transformer, and explainer.
-For more detailed documentation on Kubeflow KServe, refer to `KServe <https://kserve.github.io/website/0.7/modelserving/data_plane/>`.
+For more detailed documentation on Kubeflow KServe, refer to [KServe](https://kserve.github.io/website/0.7/modelserving/data_plane/).

-### Get Started
+## Get Started
-#### Prepare model and configuration files
+### Prepare model and configuration files

 First, you can create a notebook refer to [Kubeflow Notebook](https://elements-of-ai.github.io/kubeflow-docs/user-guide/notebooks.html#user-guide-notebooks).
-Then, clone model package have prepared in this notebook server.
+Then, clone model package have prepared in this notebook server. we need to prepare 3 files:

+- helmet.pt: fine-tuning the model with your own data and save the parameters
+- helmet.torchscript.pt: a serialized file (.pt or .pth) should be a checkpoint in case of torchscript and state_dict in case of eager mode.
+- handler.py: codes for model initialization, pre-processing, post-processing, etc.

 ```bash
 $ git clone https://github.com/harperjuanl/helmet_yolov5_torchserve.git
 $ cd kserve
 ```

-#### Upload to MinIO
+### Upload to MinIO

 If you already have the MinIO storage, you can directly skip the MinIO deployment step, and follow the next steps to upload data to MinIO.
 If not, we also provide a standalone MinIO deployment guide on the kubernetes clusters, you can refer to the YAML files from [MinIO deployment files](https://github.com/vmware/ml-ops-platform-for-vsphere/tree/main/website/content/en/docs/kubeflow-tutorial/lab4_minio_deploy).